ponylang/rfcs/text/0000-http-streaming.md

 * This problem has to be solved before the Pony http package can be used to build WebDav or media server applications.

-The HTTP protocol specification provides several ways around this problem that the current implementation is not taking advantage of.
+The HTTP protocol specification provides several ways around this problem.
 One is simply to send the body data a small amount at a time, allowing TCP buffering semantics to deliver the long bytestream to the other end.
 No changes to the headers are required.
-The other method, for use when the source `Handler` really does not know the total length of the data in advance, is Chunked Transfer Encoding, where the response body is sent in smaller pieces, each with its own length header.
+The other method, for use when the source really does not know the total length of the data in advance, is Chunked Transfer Encoding, where the response body is sent in smaller pieces, each with its own length header.
 No `Content-Length` header is used at all in this case.

 This RFC proposes implementing both of these mechanisms in the Pony stdlib `net/http` package.